You Are the Salt of the Earth-Spiritual Meaning of Salt

 Salt in the Bible

-Salt had many uses in Biblical times.
-The Israelites were instructed in the Old Testament to season all their grain offerings with salt.
+•Salt had many uses in Biblical times.
+God instructed the Israelite’s in the Old Testament to season all their grain offerings with salt.

-A “salt covenant” is mentioned (Numbers 18:19) in regard to God making strong, enduring promises to the Israelites.
-Offerings were seasoned with salt as a reminder that He promised to always provide for them.
+•The “salt covenant” in Numbers 18:19 was in regard to God making strong, enduring promises to the Israelite’s.
+Offerings seasoned with salt were a reminder that He promised to always provide for them.

-Salt was used as a preservative by rubbing it into meat and fish.
-It was mixed with cattle feed, bartered with, and used in small doses as fertilizer!
-Whew!
-The things you learn when doing a simple word search….
+• It was also mixed with cattle feed, bartered with, and used in small doses as fertilizer.

 The Salt of the Earth